Asian shares decline ahead of Fed decision on interest rates

 The Kremlin-backed efforts to swallow up four regions could set the stage for Moscow to escalate the war against Ukraine.
 Russian President Vladimir Putin recently blasted what he described as U.S. efforts to preserve its global domination and ordered officials to boost weapons production.

 “Asian equities traded in a defensive mode on Wednesday.
-There were some geopolitical tensions concerning Russia and Ukraine, where the separatists are to hold a referendum in some regions, and traders were expecting an update from Putin,” said Anderson Alves at ActivTrades.
+There were some geopolitical tensions concerning Russia and Ukraine, where the separatists are to hold a referendum in some regions, and traders were expecting an update from Putin,” Anderson Alves at ActivTrades said in a commentary.

 The selling came as traders waited to see how high the Fed will raise interest rates at its meeting that ends Wednesday.